Tourism in Indonesia: Overview

-Both nature and culture are major components of Indonesian tourism.
-The natural heritage can boast a unique combination of a tropical climate, a vast archipelago of 17,508 islands, 6,000 of them being inhabited, the second longest shoreline in the world (54,716 km) after Canada.
+Indonesia's tourism industry is benefitted by a tropical climate, a vast archipelago of 17,508 islands, 6,000 of them being inhabited, and the second longest shoreline in the world (54,716 km) after Canada.
 It is the world's largest and most populous country situated only on islands.
-The beaches in Bali, diving sites in Bunaken, Mount Bromo in East Java, Lake Toba and various national parks in Sumatra are just a few examples of popular scenic destinations.
-These natural attractions are complemented by a rich cultural heritage that reflects Indonesia's dynamic history and ethnic diversity.
-One fact that exemplifies this richness is that 719 living languages are used across the archipelago.
+The beaches in Bali, diving sites in Bunaken, Mount Bromo in East Java, Lake Toba and various national parks in Sumatra are popular scenic destinations.
+Indonesia has a rich cultural diversity, with 719 living languages used across the archipelago.
 The ancient Prambanan and Borobudur temples, Toraja, Yogyakarta, Minangkabau, and of course Bali, with its many Hindu festivities, are some of the popular destinations for cultural tourism.

 Indonesia is a member of PATA and was the host of its annual conference in 1963 and 1974 in Jakarta, and in 2003 in Bali.
 Indonesia also was the host of PATA Travel Mart in 1985 and 1989 in Bali, and 2016 in Jakarta.

 Tourism in Indonesia is currently overseen by the Indonesian Ministry of Tourism.
 International tourism campaigns have been focusing largely on its tropical destinations with white sand beaches, blue sky, and cultural attractions.
 Beach resorts and hotels have been developed in some popular tourist destinations, especially Bali island as the primary destination.
 At the same time, the integration of cultural affairs and tourism under the scope of the same ministry shows that cultural tourism is considered an integral part of Indonesia's tourism industry, and conversely, that tourism is used to promote and preserve the cultural heritage.